At Albany Plantations we care about the people and the communities associated with our operations.

-February 23rd 2017 APEC held their annual Stakeholder Information Forum.
-There were less attendee’s this year than previous years however it was an opportunity for stakeholders to raise any concerns or ask any questions in regards to our management activities based around our harvesting activities.
+February 23rd 2017 Albany Plantations held their annual Stakeholder Information Forum.
+There were less attendee’s this year than previous years however it was an opportunity for stakeholders to raise any concerns or ask any questions in regards to our management activities.

 We had 4 presenters on the day that covered a range of topics;

 Peter Banyard and Steve Ayling spoke about Drones in Forestry